 In this article, I am going to share 10 methods that are working for me to get my children to eat veggies.

 *Disclaimer: This post contains my Amazon referral links and other referral links as well.
 I will receive a small commission at no cost to you, if you purchase through one of my links or banners.
 Thank you so much for your support!
 Please read my referral link disclosure to learn more about it.*

 When it comes to vegetables, in my opinion, its all about establishing good eating habits early on.

 For example, with both of my kids, I made them fresh pureed baby food with plenty of fruits and veggies.

 I also gave them raw and steamed vegetables as a snack among other things.
-By doing so, their taste buds became accustomed to it.
+By doing so, their taste buds became accustomed to them.